KubriksCodeTN/densor_fork/NFC_harvester_battery_free/README.md

 ## How to Cite This Work

-The results of this project have been published in a peer-reviewed academic publication (from which certain technical figures in this file originate).
+The results of this project have been published in a peer-reviewed academic publication (from which certain technical figures and text in this file originate).
 Details of the publication are as follows.

 * **Authors and the project team:** [Vivian Dsouza](https://www.linkedin.com/in/dsouzavivian), Jeffrey Pronk, [Christian Peppelman](https://www.linkedin.com/in/peppelmanc), [Víctor Ignacio Madariaga](https://www.linkedin.com/in/vignaciomr), [Tatiana Pereira-Cenci](https://www.linkedin.com/in/tatiana-pereira-cenci-78813118/), [Bas Loomans](https://www.linkedin.com/in/bas-loomans-370ba11/), [Przemysław Pawełczak](http://www.pawelczak.net/)
 * **Publication title:** _Densor: An Intraoral Battery-Free Sensing Platform_